MoAqsam/JobSearchTracker/README.md

+## Background
+I was applying for jobs and it was pretty hard to track when there are many different companies.
+So I decided to create a web app that will help me track all the jobs I've applied to.

 ## Introduction
 This is the repo for the JobSearchTracker website.
-This website allows jobsearchers to conveniantly track positions they have applied to.
+This website allows job searchers to conveniantly track positions they have applied to.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).